 The Practical Part: Preflop Hand Reading

 After going through these theoretical concepts, the course moves on to the practical part, where Split Suit covers a range of concrete situations both before and after the flop.
-Going through the processes of constructing your opponent’s ranges in various spots (when they raise, when you’re the one defending against the raise, 3-bet pots, etc.).
+Going through the processes of constructing your opponent’s ranges in various spots (based on their vpip/pfr ratio, when they raise, when you’re the one defending against the raise, 3-bet pots, etc.).

 Many of these videos have certain overlapping points, and they keep going back to the same theoretical foundations, which is why it makes the most sense to watch this course in the order it is presented.